-The prospective owners are based in Milton and have previously been directors in Eldson Enterprises (current owner).
+The prospective owners are based in Milton and have previously been directors in Elsdon Enterprises (current owner).
 The prospective owners have managed an age care facility in Milton since December 2021, and previously managed the facility for seven years prior to ownership.
 Both of the prospective owners have experience in aged care management and working with residents with dementia.
 The facility in Milton will become the head office.
 A transition plan has been developed to ensure a smooth transition of business functions.
 The prospective owners stated that their governance and quality management system, and policies and procedures will remain unchanged.
 There will be no changes to the existing management, staff, rosters, or the environment.
 The planned take-over date is planned for 1 December 2022.

-This audit identified an area for improvement around meeting minutes.
+This audit identified an area for improvement around meeting minutes, education, care plan evaluations, medication processes and review of the infection control programme.